Frederick William Adolf, Prince of Nassau-Siegen: Fürst of Nassau-Siegen

 On the death of his father in 1691, Frederick William Adolf succeeded his father as the territorial lord of the Protestant part of the principality of Nassau-Siegen and co-ruler of the city of Siegen.
 He possessed the district of Siegen (with the exception of seven villages) and the districts of Hilchenbach and Freudenberg.
 He shared the city of Siegen with his second cousins, John Francis Desideratus (until 1699) and William Hyacinth (since 1699), the Catholic Fürsten of Nassau-Siegen.
 Frederick William Adolf also succeeded his father as count of Bronkhorst, lord of Wisch, Borculo, Lichtenvoorde and Wildenborch, and hereditary knight banneret of the Duchy of Guelders and the County of Zutphen.
-Because he was still a minor, he was under the guardianship and regency of his mother until 1701.
+Because he was still a minor, he was under the custody and regency of his mother until 1701.
 The young prince made several trips to the royal courts of England and France, from where he returned to Siegen as late as 1701.

 In 1695, a major city fire destroyed a large part of Siegen, including the Nassauischer Hof, the princely Residenz, and the nearby church.
 Both buildings were built in 1488 by Count John V of Nassau-Siegen as a Franciscan monastery.
 The Nassauischer Hof housed, among others, the collection of paintings of the Fürsten of Nassau-Siegen.
 Numerous valuable paintings by famous artists, including Rembrandt, Peter Paul Rubens and Anthony van Dyck, fell victim to the flames.
 The nearby Fürstengruft was spared in the fire.
 The burnt down residence building was not rebuilt.
 Under the old name, a new three-winged palace was built on the site, and the Fürstengruft was completely incorporated into the corps de logis.
 The construction of the new palace, which has been called Untere Schloss since the middle of the 18th century, took place between 1695 and 1720.
 Frederick William Adolf devoted all his energy to governmental affairs and the reconstruction of the city of Siegen and the new palace (for which the plans were still the work of Fürst John Maurice and his Dutch architects Pieter and Maurits Post).

 The hospitality of the magistrate of Siegen was always guided by the utmost frugality.
-When Frederick William Adolf’s father-in-law, Landgrave Frederick II of Hesse-Homburg (who later became known in literature as Prinz Friedrich von Homburg through Heinrich von Kleist) visited the Nassauischer Hof in 1702, he was given the obligatory gift of wine by the city.
-At an evening reception in the town hall, however, the landgrave had to settle for beer, because – according to the town’s accounts – ‘er seinen Wein bereits erhalten habe’ (‘he already had received his wine’).
+When Frederick William Adolf's father-in-law, Landgrave Frederick II of Hesse-Homburg (who later became known in literature as Prinz Friedrich von Homburg through Heinrich von Kleist) visited the Nassauischer Hof in 1702, he was given the obligatory gift of wine by the city.
+At an evening reception in the town hall, however, the landgrave had to settle for beer, because – according to the town's accounts – "er seinen Wein bereits erhalten habe" ("he already had received his wine").
 As a special honour, however, the magistrate had engaged the city pipers from Cologne for the festive reception, who certainly played at the dinner and the ball.